Add Auth Endpoints

 // For some edge cases, such as if an invalid grant was passed to the token API,

 // the SDK will require a redirect to restart the login flow.
-The SDK will have
+The SDK will return

 }